2025-2026

 Grades: 10th-12th

-Requirements: Access to a computer and printer is required for the course.
-Most homework assignments will be online.
-TI-84 Plus Calculator, notebook paper, pencils, ruler, 3-ring binder to hold course materials, folder to turn in assignments, colored pencils (for home use), dividers for binder, graphing paper, metal compass, protractor.
+Requirements: Geometry: Concepts and Applications, Student Edition ISBN 978-0-07-879914-3, Students need to bring a laptop to most classes.
+Home access to a computer and printer with scanner is required for the course.
+TI-84 Graphing Calculator, notebook paper, pencils, ruler, 3-ring binder to hold course materials, folder to turn in assignments, colored pencils (for home use), dividers for binder, graphing paper, metal compass, and protractor.

 Government/Economics